ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-2-1.md

-Chapter 2: The Science of Positivity: The Psychology of Positive Thinking
+The Psychology of Positive Thinking
 =========================================================================

 In this chapter, we'll explore the psychology behind positive thinking and how it can benefit our mental health and well-being.